Sailakshmi-09/cloud_enables_IOT_thermal_alert_and_logging_system/README.md

 Project Workflow:

-Initialize all peripherals (LCD, Keypad, UART, ADC, EEPROM, ESP01).
-Read the initial set point from EEPROM.
-Continuously monitor temperature using the LM35 sensor.
-Display the current temperature on the LCD.
-Send temperature data to ThingSpeak at regular intervals.
-Compare the current temperature with the set point.
-Trigger cloud and local alerts if overheating is detected.
-Periodically check for remote set point updates from ThingSpeak.
-Update EEPROM whenever the set point is changed.
+The LM35 sensor measures temperature and sends the data to the LPC2148 through the ADC.
+The temperature is displayed on the LCD and uploaded to ThingSpeak at regular intervals.
+If the temperature exceeds the predefined set point, the system activates the buzzer and sends an alert to the cloud.
+The set point can be changed locally via keypad or remotely through ThingSpeak, and is stored in EEPROM for reliability during power failures.

 Applications: